aws-solutions/media-services-application-mapper/REST_API.md

 # REST API

 ## Amazon API Gateway
 Some information regarding the API can be found in the API Gateway.
-Using the Services menu in the AWS Console navigate to the 'API Gateway', from there choose 'msam', Finally from the 'API:msam' menu on the left choose Documentation.
+* Using the Services menu in the AWS Console navigate to the 'API Gateway'
+* Choose 'msam'
+* Locate *API:msam* menu on the left and choose 'Documentation'
 ![API Key ID](images/api-gateway-documentation.png)

+each API call is represented by a block and each block has a _summary_ which can give you some idea as to what options are available from this API.

+## Tile View Example

-## Adding a Channel to the Tile View
+### Adding a Channel to the Tile View
 Channles, or blocks, on the Tile View can represent multiple things, but a common use of grouping items together is because the items represent a single entity, a _streaming channel_.
 This Channel might include: a MediaLive Input, a MediaLive Channel, and a MediaStore Container.

 Given that example: (MediaLive Input -> MediaLive Channel -> MediaStore Container) here to how to place those items into a Channel in the Tile View.